aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_float_sum.rst

     linkname = 'output_data'

 A small test will convince you that the correct objects are stored in AiiDA.
-For example, imagine that the output plugin of calculation 327  stores ``FloatData`` objects.
-We can load the node that corresponds to ths calculation and verify that it is the case::
+For example, imagine that the output plugin of calculation `327` stores ``FloatData`` objects.
+We can load the node that corresponds to this calculation and verify that it is the case::

     $ verdi shell